GSA/piv-guides/_networkconfig/2a_newdc-3.md

             DNS Name=controller1.intranet.agency.gov

 - The certificate **Subject Alternative Name** must also contain the Domain Controller's Global Unique Identifier (GUID) (i.e., for the "Domain Controller object").
+To determine the Domain Controller's GUID,

-  * To determine the Domain Controller's GUID, start **Ldp.exe** and locate the **domain-naming context**.
+  * Start **Ldp.exe** and locate the **domain-naming context**.
   * Double-click on the **name of the Domain Controller** whose GUID you want to view.

     > The list of attributes for the Domain Controller object contains the **"Object GUID" followed by a long number**.
 The number is the object GUID.
 For example:

             Other Name: 1.3.6.1.4.1.311.25.1 = ac 4b 29 06 bb d6 5d 4f e3 9c 4c ab c3 6a 55 d9

-    > The Domain Controller's certificate must be installed in the Domain Controller's local computer's **_personal certificate store_**, as described in _Auto-Enroll Domain Controllers Using Group Policy Object_ section under [_Installing a Local Certification Authority_]({{site.baseurl}}/local-certification-authority). <!--Is this the correct section to link to?
+    > For the steps needed to install the Domain Controller's certificate <!--Certification Authority certificate?-->(in the Domain Controller's local computer's **_personal certificate store_**), please go the _Auto-Enroll Domain Controllers Using Group Policy Object_ section under [_Installing a Local Certification Authority_]({{site.baseurl}}/local-certification-authority). <!--Is this the correct section to link to?
 Proper linking method?-->

 ## Issuing Domain Controller Certificates <!--Jordan directed that this section should be added back in here.-->